Marvel fans react to reminder that Disney is leaving Netflix

 Captain Marvel, due out in March 2019, will be the first film to move to the new service, and Ant-Man and the Wasp, currently in theaters, will be the last Marvel movie to show on Netflix, at a yet-unspecified date.

-Not much is known about the Disney streaming service, which the Times says some are dubbing "Disneyflix."
-Pricing and other details haven't been announced.
+Not much is known about the Disney streaming service, which some are dubbing "Disneyflix," though we do know its monthly subscription rate will be less than Netflix and it will launch late in 2019.
 But if moviegoers want to watch the studio's 2019 movie slate on a streaming service, they're going to have to consider adding yet another monthly subscription fee to their bills.

 And that 2019 movie slate, announced back in May, has some promising titles.
 In addition to powerhouse Star Wars: Episode IX, coming in December 2019, films that won't be on Netflix include Dumbo, Avengers 4, Aladdin, Toy Story 4, Lion King, Artemis Fowl, Jungle Cruise and Frozen 2.